G-Core/product-documentation/documentation/cdn/cdn-resource-options/general/create-and-set-a-custom-domain-for-the-content-delivery-via-cdn.md

    --1--Check DNS: "check-the-dns-setup-status"
    --1--Set an additional domain: "specify-additional-domain-only-for-static-cdn-recources"
 pageTitle: Create and set a custom domain for content delivery via CDN | Gcore
-pageDescription: A comprehensive guide on how to set up a custom domain (CNAME) in the Gcore Customer Portal and via DNS hosting for content delivery via CDN.
+pageDescription: A comprehensive guide on how to set up a custom domain (CNAME) in the Gcore Customer Portal and via Managed DNS for content delivery via CDN.
 ---
 # Create and set a custom domain for the content delivery via CDN